August is National Breastfeeding Month!

 If you are pregnant, planning to become pregnant, or currently nursing, learning what imbalances resonate with you can provide you with the knowledge you need to make positive lifestyle changes for the benefit of your health AND your little one!

-We also offer personal consultations from our expert practitioners who go over the results of any scan with you one on one to get the most out of your scan results!
+We also offer personal consultations from our expert practitioners who go over the results of any scan with you one on one to get the most out of your scan results and provide the benefits of breastfeeding for you!